Six operations and Lefschetz-Verdier formula for Deligne-Mumford stacks

-\begin{proof} (i) We may assume $\cY$ is a scheme.
-For the first assertion, using reductions as in \ref{p.cdim} (i), we may assume $\cX$ separated over $S$.
-Then, for both assertions, since $f$ factors through the coarse space of $\cX$, we are reduced to two cases: (a) $f$ is a universal homeomorphism; (b) $f$ is representable.
-Case (b) is known.
-In case (a), by proper base change, we may assume that $\cY$ is the spectrum of an algebraically closes field.
+\begin{proof} \begin{itemize} \item[\ref{p.finE1}] We may assume $\cY$ is a scheme.
+For the first assertion, using reductions as in Proposition \ref{p.cdim} \ref{p.cdim1}, we may assume $\cX$ separated over $S$.
+Then, for both assertions, since $f$ factors through the coarse space of $\cX$, we are reduced to two cases: (a) $f$ is a proper universal homeomorphism; (b) $f$ is representable.
+Case (b) is follows from the remark following Proposition \ref{p.fO}.
+In case (a), by proper base change (Proposition \ref{p.sbcO} \ref{p.sbcO1}), we may assume that $\cY$ is the spectrum of an algebraically closes field.
 Then $\cX^\red\simeq BG$ and the assertions are clear.

-(ii) By base change (\ref{p.dagO} (i)), we may assume that $\cY$ is the spectrum of a field.
-The assertion then follows from the decomposition \ref{p.comp} and (i). {The proof is similar to the proof of \ref{p.fin}.
-We proceed by induction on $\dim \cX$.
-Up to replacing $\cY$ by an \'etale presentation, we may assume that $\cY$ is an $S$-scheme.
-Moreover, we may assume that $\cX$ is reduced.
-Let $M\in \Dbc(\cX,E)$.
-By \cite[6.1.1]{LMB}, there exists a dense open substack of $\cX$ of the form $[X/G]$, where $X$ is an affine scheme and $G$ is a finite group acting on it.
-Shrinking $X$ if necessary, we may assume that $G/G_0$ acts freely on $X$, where $G_0=\Ker(G\to \Aut(X))$.
-Let $\cX'$ be the complement of $[X/G]$ in $\cX$, endowed with the reduced structure, $i\colon \cX'\to \cX$ and $j\colon [X/G]\to \cX$ be the inclusions.
-The distinguished triangle \eqref{e.distO2}